-- Expenditures funded by the American Recovery and Reinvestment Act (ARRA).
+- Expenditures funded by ARRA.
 In Question 2, FFRDCs were asked for the amount of federal expenditures funded by ARRA. - Expenditures by character of work.
-In Question 3, FFRDCs were asked for the amount of federal and nonfederal R&D expenditures by character of work, as defined below: - o Basic research.
-Research that is undertaken primarily to acquire new knowledge without any particular application or use in mind. - o Applied research.
-Research that is conducted to gain the knowledge or understanding to meet a specific, recognized need. - o Development.
-Development is the systematic use of the knowledge or understanding gained from research directed toward the production of useful materials, devices, systems, or methods, including the design and development of prototypes and processes. - Expenditures by source.
-In Question 1 of the survey, FFRDCs were asked to report their total R&D expenditures by funding source, as defined below:
+In Question 3, FFRDCs were asked for the amount of federal and nonfederal R&D expenditures by character of work, as defined below:

+Basic research.
+Research that is undertaken primarily to acquire new knowledge without any particular application or use in mind.

+Applied research.
+Research that is conducted to gain the knowledge or understanding to meet a specific, recognized need.

+Development.
+Development is the systematic use of the knowledge or understanding gained from research directed toward the production of useful materials, devices, systems, or methods, including the design and development of prototypes and processes.

+• Expenditures by source.
+In Question 1, FFRDCs were asked to report their total R&D expenditures by funding source, as defined below:

-- o U.S. federal government.
+U.S. federal government.
 Any agency of the U.S. government.
-Federal funds that were passed through to the reporting institution from another institution were included. - o State and local government.
-Any state, county, municipality, or other local government entity in the United States, including state health agencies. - o Business.
+Federal funds that were passed through to the reporting institution from another institution were included.

+State and local government.
+Any state, county, municipality, or other local government entity in the United States, including state health agencies.

+Business.
 Domestic or foreign for-profit organizations.
-Funds from a company's nonprofit foundation were not reported here; they were reported under Nonprofit organizations. - o Nonprofit organizations.
-Domestic or foreign nonprofit foundations and organizations. - o All other sources.
-Sources not reported in other categories, such as funds from foreign governments. - Expenditures by type of cost.
-In Question 4, FFRDCs were asked for expenditures by type of cost, as defined below: - o Salaries, wages, and fringe benefits.
-Included compensation for all R&D personnel whether full time or part time, temporary or permanent, including salaries, wages, and fringe benefits paid from institution funds and from external support. - o Software purchases: Included payments for all software, both purchases of software packages and license fees for systems. - o Equipment: Included payments for movable equipment, including ancillary costs such as delivery and setup. - o Subcontracts: Payments to subcontractors or subrecipients for services on R&D projects. - o Other direct costs: Other costs that did not fit into one of the above categories, including (but not limited to) travel, computer usage fees, and supplies. - o Indirect costs.
-Included all indirect costs (overhead) associated with R&D projects. - Fiscal year.
+Funds from a company's nonprofit foundation were not reported here; they were reported under Nonprofit organizations.

+Nonprofit organizations.
+Domestic or foreign nonprofit foundations and organizations.

+All other sources.
+Sources not reported in other categories, such as funds from foreign governments.

+• Expenditures by type of cost.
+In Question 4, FFRDCs were asked for expenditures by type of cost, as defined below:

+Salaries, wages, and fringe benefits.
+Included compensation for all R&D personnel, whether full time or part time, temporary or permanent, including salaries, wages, and fringe benefits paid from institution funds and from external support.

+Software purchases.
+Included payments for all software, both purchases of software packages and license fees for systems.

+Equipment.
+Included payments for movable equipment, including ancillary costs such as delivery and setup.

+Subcontracts.
+Payments to subcontractors or subrecipients for services on R&D projects.

+Other direct costs.
+Other costs that did not fit into one of the above categories, including (but not limited to) travel, computer usage fees, and supplies.

+Indirect costs.
+Included all indirect costs (overhead) associated with R&D projects.

+- Fiscal year.
 FFRDCs were asked to report data for their fiscal year (or financial year). - Research and development (R&D).
-The FFRDC R&D Survey requested data from FFRDCs on their R&D. R&D was defined as systematic study directed toward fuller knowledge or understanding of the subject studied.
+The FFRDC R&D Survey requested data from FFRDCs on their R&D, defined as systematic study directed toward fuller knowledge or understanding of the subject studied.
 R&D included basic research, applied research, and development (see the definition of Expenditures by character of work for additional information).
 R&D did not include outreach or non-research training programs.
 Respondents were also asked to exclude capital projects (i.e., construction or renovation of research facilities) from reported expenditures. - R&D expenditures.
 FFRDCs were asked to report all current operating expenditures for activities specifically organized to produce R&D outcomes, including those funded by external sponsors or separately budgeted and accounted for by the organization using internal funds.
 Expenditures included indirect costs, equipment, software, clinical trials, and subcontract expenditures. - Total operating budget.
-Total executed operating budget for the FFRDC for FY 2013, excluding capital construction costs.
+Total executed operating budget for the FFRDC for FY 2014, excluding capital construction costs.